Education in Uganda: Primary education

 The present system of education, known as Universal Primary Education (UPE), has existed since 1997, and its introduction was the result of democratisation and open elections, as there was popular support for free education.
 Despite its promising boosts in enrolment, issues with funding and organisation have continued to plague the UPE.
 In 1999 there were six million pupils receiving primary education, compared to only two million in 1986.
 Numbers received a boost in 1997 when free primary education was made available to four children per family.
-According to UgStandard, one of the authoritative publications in Uganda, only some of primary school graduates go on to take any form of secondary education.
+Not all primary school graduates go on to take any form of secondary education.
 This is contingent upon their passing their Primary Leaving Examinations (PLE).

 Uganda is one of East Africa's developing countries, bordered by Tanzania, Rwanda, the Democratic Republic of the Congo, South Sudan, and Kenya.
 It occupies 236040 km2 and has 26,404,543 people.
 According to CIA World Fact Book 2004, more than 80 percent of its population is rural and 35% of the people lives below poverty line.
 The United Nations characterised the current condition of Uganda with its unstable government and struggling people as "the world’s worst humanitarian crisis."

 In 1997 the Ugandan government introduced the Universal Primary Education (UPE) program to improve enrollment and attainment in primary schools.
 It was initially realized to provide free education for four children per family, but the program was not performing based in its regulations due to the complex structure of Ugandan families.
 Most Ugandan families have more than four children and households started sending every child, which resulted in a rapid increase in student enrollment in primary schools.
 Due to the circumstances, President Museveni announced that the UPE was open to all children of all families (Omona 74).
 When the new policy was executed, schools experienced a massive influx of pupils and the demand for learning materials, teachers, and infrastructure became a challenge to the education system.
 Ngaka argues that the UPE resulted in costly consequences, including but not limited to a poor quality education, low pupil achievement, untrained teachers, improper infrastructures and classroom settings.
 The Human Rights Measurement Initiative gives Uganda a score of 92.3% for primary school enrolment.